moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 When users connect via SFTP they are restricted to their `<username>` home directory.
 Attempts to access directories outside this path (for example, the root `/`, `mojap-ingestion-<environment>-landing` or another `<username>`) will result in permission errors.

-This directory format, including `<username>`, copies across to the destination bucket, an uploaded file as above will end up here:
+This directory format, including `<username>`, copies across to the destination bucket, a file uploaded as above arrives here:

 `<destination-bucket>/<username>/<file>`